-GRAHAM HANCOCK is the author of the major international bestsellers The Sign and The Seal, Fingerprints of the Gods, and Heaven's Mirror.
+GRAHAM HANCOCK is the author the forthcoming Magicians of the Gods, and of the major international bestsellers The Sign and The Seal, Fingerprints of the Gods, and Heaven's Mirror.
 His books have sold more than five million copies worldwide and have been translated into 27 languages.
 His public lectures, radio and TV appearances, including two major TV series for Channel 4 in the UK and The Learning Channel in the US - Quest For The Lost Civilisation and Flooded Kingdoms of the Ice Age - have put his ideas before audiences of tens of millions.
 He has become recognised as an unconventional thinker who raises controversial questions about humanity's past.

 Born in Edinburgh, Scotland, Hancock's early years were spent in India, where his father worked as a surgeon.
 Later he went to school and university in the northern English city of Durham and graduated from Durham University in 1973 with First Class Honours in Sociology.
 He went on to pursue a career in quality journalism, writing for many of Britain's leading newspapers including The Times, The Sunday Times, The Independent, and The Guardian.
 He was co-editor of New Internationalist magazine from 1976-1979 and East Africa correspondent of The Economist from 1981-1983.